v-gajjar/Minesweeper/README.md

 The objective of the game is to open all tiles (excluding flagged tiles) without opening a mine.

 If you suspect a tile has a mine, you can "flag" the tile using right click.
-This will highlight the tile in yellow.
+This will display a flag on the tile.

 You can flag as many tiles as you want.